Home

 Indigenous community at King's

-ISC helps create a sense of belonging to support Indigenous King’s students and is located at Dalhousie.
-They provide a supportive environment where students can gather, meet other students, and access various supports and services.
-This is an additional resource to the Mawio’mio’kuom – Indigenous Students Centre which is located on King’s Campus in Alex Hall.
+The Indigenous Student Community helps create a sense of belonging to support Indigenous King’s students and is located at Dalhousie.
+They provide a supportive environment where students can gather, meet other students and access various supports and services.

 2SLGBTQIA+ community at King's